First Melillan campaign: Siege of Melilla

-After a period of escalating violence the war began in earnest on October 3 when 6,000 Rif warriors armed with Remington rifles descended from the mountains and attacked the city's garrison of 400 regular infantry.
+After a period of escalating violence the war began in earnest on October 3 when 6,000 Riffian warriors armed with Remington rifles descended from the mountains and attacked the city's garrison of 400 regular infantry.
 The Spaniards fought a bloody daylong battle without relief, losing 21 dead and 100 wounded, while the citizens of Melilla fled to the citadel.
 Although a civilian corps was organized to aid in the defence, the weight of the attackers, whose ranks were swelled by tribesmen from the hills, compelled the last of the defenders to retire to the fortress.

-Lacking any form of heavy weaponry, the Rif tried to take the citadel by storm, charging up the road ways and scaling the walls.
+Lacking any form of heavy weaponry, the Riffians tried to take the citadel by storm, charging up the road ways and scaling the walls.
 Foreign observers described it as an act of gallant fury, but doomed to failure.
 The Spaniards held the ramparts with the bayonet and their gunfire swept the attackers from the walls.
 For the first time, Spanish soldiers wielded their formidable 7 mm Mauser Model 1893's, made famous a few years later at the Battle of San Juan Hill.
-The Rif dead fell in heaps, to the number of 160.
-Spanish artillery was brought forward and used to good effect to bombard the Rif assembling in neighbouring villages, but when an unlucky cannonade demolished a mosque outside of the city, the Rif effort took on the character of a jihad.
-Moroccans across the province, whatever their earlier sympathies, rushed to arms against Spain.
+160 Riffians died.
+Spanish artillery was brought forward and used to good effect to bombard the Riffian assembling in neighbouring villages, but when an unlucky cannonade demolished a mosque outside of the city, the Riffian effort took on the character of a jihad.
+Riffians across the province, whatever their earlier sympathies, rushed to arms against Spain.
 By October 5 the native force numbered perhaps 12,000, some reports putting its strength as high as 20,000 infantry and 5,000 cavalry.